Aggregation over Metric Spaces: Proposing and Voting in Elections, Budgeting, and Legislation: Formal Model

-\mypara{Overview of the Results} Throughout, we study properties of Condorcet-aggregation and $L_p$ aggregation for certain applications of our general model.
+Throughout, we study properties of Condorcet-aggregation and $L_p$ aggregation for certain applications of our general model.
 We note that distance metrics may not be sufficiently expressive in general, as they cannot express dependencies (among candidates or budget items) or semantic relations (among sentences in a legislation).
 Overcoming this limitation is further discussed in Section~\ref{section:outlook}.
 Table~\ref{table:allresults} lists our main results.